ZARZUELA: MUSICAL STORYTELLING ACROSS CULTURES

 Onsite | Free

-Explore the rich history and tradition of zarzuela—a beloved form of musical storytelling in Spanish-speaking communities worldwide.
-Join Cole Thomason-Redus from the San Francisco Opera’s Department of Engagement and Connectivity for a lively presentation that celebrates the voices of Latinx and Latin American superstars on the opera stage.
+Join Cole Thomason-Redus from the San Francisco Opera’s Department of Engagement and Connectivity for a lively presentation celebrating the voices of Latinx and Latin American superstars on the opera stage.
+Through stories, images, and music, the program explores how these artists have shaped the sound and spirit of opera today.

 Image: Yaritza Véliz as Catrina and Daniela Mack as Frida Kahlo in El último sueño de Frida y Diego at the San Francisco Opera | Photo by Cory Weaver